Number plate spacing

 If you’ve just bought a new private registration mark, make sure that you follow the law when displaying your new number plates.
 The information below will help you avoid failing your MOT or receiving a hefty fine and confiscation of your private registration mark if you are reported to the DVLA by the police!

-Your number plates must be made in accordance with British Safety Standard BS AU 145d, which ensures that in the event of an accident, they cause the minimum injury.
-Rogue firms will use cheaper, unsafe materials that fail the safety test, so always check that BS AU 145d is printed on each number plate
+Your number plates must be made in accordance with British Safety Standard BS AU 145d or BS AU 145e, which ensures that in the event of an accident, they cause the minimum injury.
+Rogue firms will use cheaper, unsafe materials that fail the safety test, so always check that BS AU 145d or BS AU 145e is printed on each number plate.
+The BS AU 145e standard will become mandatory from 1 September 2021 (but can be used from 1 January 2021)

 Your number plates should: